front-end-intermediate/Hooks/README.md

 ### Controlled Inputs

-You are responsible for controlling their state and need to pass in a value, and keep that value updated as the user types.
+With controlled inputs you are responsible for controlling state, need to pass in a value, and keep that value updated as the user types:

 ```js
 import React, { useState } from "react";